 - Sleep disturbances

 When it comes to light sensitivity, the type of light makes a difference.

 Brightness of a given environment has an effect, but so does the wavelength or color of that light.
 As we discussed earlier, blue light is more problematic than other types of light, and may cause eye strain and headaches.
 Fluorescent lights (along with devices like computers, TV screens, and smartphones) are a primary source of blue light.

-There are two reasons why fluorescent light causes headaches in some individuals.
+There are two reasons why fluorescent light may trigger headaches in some individuals.
 The first is that fluorescent light emits a large amount of blue light, which is problematic for light-sensitive people.
-And second, fluorescent light has a fast (virtually unnoticeable) flicker, which can also trigger a migraine.
+And second, fluorescent light has a very fast flicker — virtually unnoticeable to most people — which can also trigger a migraine.

-In the survey referenced above, we found that 56% say that bright lights provoke headaches for them — and fluorescent lighting definitely qualifies as bright.
-73% report that bright light is very unpleasant during a headache.
-And the problem is bad enough that 85% of participants say they actually wear sunglasses to decrease their headaches (which is a bad idea…learn why here).
+In the survey referenced above, 56% of respondents said that bright lights provoke headaches for them — and fluorescent lighting definitely qualifies as bright.
+73% reported that bright light is very unpleasant during a headache.
+And the problem is bad enough that 85% of participants said they actually wear sunglasses to decrease their headaches (which is a bad idea…learn why here).

 7 Ways to Relieve Fluorescent Light Sensitivity

 Fluorescent lighting is inexpensive and efficient, making them the ideal choice for many businesses.
 This is why if you work in a retail setting or office building, you probably spend 8 or more hours per day being bombarded by fluorescent light.